thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 As many readers of this blog will know, I've been coding in Python for what feels like forever, having written my first line of Python in 2009.
 Over the years, I've seen and used countless tools to manage dependencies, projects, virtual environments, packages and more, which are collectively known as the Python tooling ecosystem.
 It's clear that this ecosystem has always been fragmented, seemingly beyond hope.
 There are _so_ many tools that do similar things, many of which overlap in functionality, and it's not clear to even experienced users which one to use when collaborating with others on a project.
 Having worked with countless users who are just entering the Python ecosystem, I've seen first-hand how confusing this fragmented tool chain is for newcomers.
 Recall that Python has only grown in popularity over the years, and is now the most popular language [on GitHub](https://twitter.com/ashtom/status/1851345368984011220), so user-friendliness in the ecosystem is crucial for the language's long term success.

 The arrival of [Astral](https://astral.sh/), and their tools: [ruff](https://docs.astral.sh/ruff/) and more recently, uv, has proven to be a breath of fresh air to the entire Python community.
-Early in 2024, uv's release blog post[^1] created quite a buzz across the Python community, but as I reflect on my own usage of uv over the course of this past year, I felt the need to write this post as a tribute to uv's success, and to describe how it's markedly improved my productivity when working with Python.
+Early in 2024, uv's release blog post[^1] created quite a buzz across the ecosystem, but as I reflect on my own usage of uv over the course of this past year, I felt the need to write this post as a tribute to uv's success, and to describe how it's markedly improved my productivity when working with Python.

 A lot of you reading this post are probably like me -- i.e., you are a _user_ of Python libraries and frameworks written by other people.
 In this blog post, I'll summarize a bit of history of prior tools that did each did their individual jobs well, but uv is now changing the game by unifying the benefits of these tools into one.

 {% tip(header="TL;DR") %}
 As an AI Engineer, I typically use uv in two distinct "mindsets" during my development workflow.

-- **Experimentation**: In a project's early stages, I use uv in combination with `ipykernel` to iterate on ideas and experiments (make and break quickly) directly in my editor (no Jupyter Notebooks).
+- **Experimentation**: In a project's early stages (when I make and break quickly), I use uv in combination with `ipykernel` to iterate on ideas and experiments via interactive execution, directly in my editor (I generally avoid using Jupyter Notebooks).
-- **Distribution**: Once the overall flow of the project is clearer, I use uv to execute code while seamlessly translating my initial working code to something that's production-ready or for sharing with others.
+- **Distribution**: Once the overall flow of the project is clearer, I use uv to execute the workflow end-to-end via the command line, while seamlessly translating my initial working code to something that's production-ready or for sharing with others.

 If you want to see examples and a timing comparison, skip ahead to [this section](#usage) to see the commands I regularly use in my workflows.
 {% end %}